kateroshh/kateroshh-frontend/README.md

 ## Done ✅

-- Created Blank template Next.js
-- Configured prettier and eslint
+- The first version of the site data is taken from json-file
+- Uploaded to server kateroshh.ru
+- Pages created: main (/), projects, projects/[id]

 ## To do 📝

-- [ ] Create site components
+- [ ] The second version of the site data is taken from api
+- [ ] Redesign the way images are viewed on the page projects/[id]